DOS Days

 Performance

-I tested this card on a machine with the following specifications: Windows 98 SE, AMD K6/2-500 (1999) on a Gigabyte GA-5AX motherboard (1998), 128 MB SDRAM (1998), and a Sound Blaster 16 CT2940 with Yamaha YMF262 (1995).using driver version: Hawkeye v4.10.9382 and DirectX version: 9.0c.
+I tested an 8 MB WRAM AGP version of the Revolution 3D on a machine with the following specifications: Windows 98 SE, AMD K6/2-500 (1999), Gigabyte GA-5AX motherboard (1998), 64 MB SDRAM (1998), and a Sound Blaster 16 CT2940 with Yamaha YMF262 (1995), using driver version Hawkeye v4.10.9382 and DirectX version: 9.0c.
 There is no option to disable v-sync in the drivers, but the Hawkeye display control utility does allow two settings that can improve performance: text font caching and device bitmap caching, both of which were enabled.
+All tests ran successfully, however in 3DMark 99 the backgrounds failed to render correctly (just black), as did some objects.

 640 x 480 x 16 800 x 600 x 16 1024 x 768 x 16